Impact of lensing bias on the cosmological dispersion measure: Ensemble average of the DM

 The integral along the geodesic in Eq.~(\ref{eq:DM}) is replaced by integration along the $r$-axis:

 Using Eqs.~(\ref{eq:DM}), (\ref{eq:expand_ne}) and (\ref{eq:expand_lambda}), we derive the ensemble average of the DM as

 The first term corresponds to the DM in the homogeneous model (\ref{eq:homoDM}).
 The second and third terms represent the leading correction terms.
-Appendix \ref{sec:appendix1} provides a detailed calculation of these terms; the second term is negative, whereas the third is positive.
+Appendix \ref{sec:appendix1} provides a detailed calculation of these terms; the second term is negative\footnote{The vector $\bm{x}$ points from high to low density, whereas the direction of $\nabla_{\bm{x}} n_{\rm e}$ is the opposite; thus, the second term is negative.}, whereas the third is positive.
 Because the third term is $\approx 10^{-7}$ ($10^{-5}$) times smaller than the first (second) term for $z_{\rm s}=0$--$3$, we disregard the third term in subsequent analysis.

 In summary, the ensemble average of the DM is written as

 with